Research Projects

 The approach of using macrostructuring in the flange area to stabilize the deep drawing process and to increase robustness against changing input variables is useful in all sheet metal processing industries and in the associated toolmaking.
 The central aim is to make the results achieved in the basic research area fully available to industrial users.
 The methodology provided has an extremely high potential for implementation in the challenging industrial environment, as it addresses two of the main problems faced by companies.
 On the one hand, the robustness of deep drawing processes is highly relevant because it improves the degree of utilization of materials, minimizes the production of scrap and prevents damage to cost-intensive tools.
 On the other hand, with high cost pressure and ever shorter time periods between evolutions and new product developments, it is critical to transfer these quickly and reliably into safe processes.

-Contact person: Alexander Wolf
+Contact person: Christian Steinfelder

 Automated production costing - AFK

 The aim of the R&D cooperation project is to develop a technology for automated production costing in order to drastically reduce the effort involved in calculating planned times and production costs, which is always necessary in machining production.
 The aim is to achieve fully automated production costing.
 The technology should enable economical, reliable and highly efficient planning of machining production.
 The approach dispenses with the conventional manual methods of production costing and determines production costs directly and fully automatically from the CAD data already available for the components.
-The planned R&D project digitizes existing manufacturing knowledge and automatically applies it to the existing data basis (CAD data).
+The planned R&D project digitizes existing production engineering knowledge and applies it automatically to the existing data basis (CAD data).
 The solution offered enables companies without their own production costing department to draw on production engineering know-how.

 Development of an automated design-accompanying manufacturability analysis based on CAD data - manufacturability analysis